Alek Skarlatos: Defeats

 Skarlatos first ran for Douglas County Commissioner in his home state of Oregon in the 2018 midterm elections, but he lost to businessman Tom Kress.
 In 2019, Skarlatos announced that he was running as a candidate in the 2020 elections to represent Oregon's 4th congressional district in the United States House of Representatives as a Republican.
 Skarlatos won the Republican primary, on May 19, 2020, defeating Nelson Ijih with 86% of the vote.
 Skarlatos lost the general election to incumbent Democratic congressman Peter DeFazio in the 2020 November general election, finishing with 46.2% of the vote against DeFazio's 51.5%.
 Skarlatos outraised his opponent by about $500,000, mostly from individual donations, with DeFazio raising more PAC money.

 In May 2021, Skarlatos announced that he would run again for Oregon's 4th congressional district in the 2022 United States House of Representatives elections.
 He was unopposed in the Republican primary.
 In September 2021, controversy arose after it was discovered that Skarlatos used leftover campaign funds from his 2020 congressional bid to fund his nonprofit 15:17 Trust and then used those funds for his 2022 congressional bid.
 He was later cleared of violating campaign finance laws by the Federal Election Commission.

 After redistricting for the 2022 election, the 4th District contained a higher percentage of Democratic-leaning voters than before.
 DeFazio announced in late 2021 that he would retire.
 Oregon Labor Commissioner Val Hoyle announced that she would run for the seat and was endorsed by DeFazio.
 Hoyle won the May 17 Democratic primary.
 Skarlatos faced Hoyle in the November 8 general election but lost his election bid, 51% to 43%.

 Oregon House of Representatives

 Skarlatos ran in the 2024 Oregon House of Representatives election to represent Oregon's 4th House district.
 During the 2024 campaign Skarlatos was endorsed by the anti-abortion organization Oregon Right to Life and was described as a "strong pro-life advocate".
 He won the general election on November 5, 2024, and assumed office on January 13, 2025.
 Skarlatos, who is Greek–American, was hosted at the White House by President Donald Trump to celebrate Greek Independence Day in March 2025.
 He succeeded Lucetta Elmer as deputy minority leader after Elmer replaced Christine Drazan as minority leader on October 1, 2025.
-Skarlatos supports the possible deployment of federal forces in Portland during the ongoing protests against ICE since June 2025.
+Skarlatos supports the possible deployment of federal forces in Portland during the ongoing 2025–2026 protests against ICE.
+On December 3, 2025, he announced that he would seek reelection for his seat in the 2026 Oregon House election.
+He won his primary election unopposed on May 19, 2026.